Q: What is SOS?

 Student Outreach and Support (SOS) responds to referrals regarding concerns about student safety and wellbeing, connects and collaborates with campus and community partners to ensure students are offered a continuum of care and support.

 Q: Who can refer students to SOS?

-If a student is an immediate threat to self, others, or property it should be considered an emergency and directed to the UH Police Department at (713) 743-3333Q: Can students self-refer?
+If a student is an immediate threat to themselves or others, it should be considered an emergency and directed to the UH Police Department at (713) 743-3333.

 Student to Student referrals and self-referrals can be referred directly to the Case Manager, at 832-842-6183 or by email at email@example.comQ: What happens after the referral?

-The Case Manager will reach out to the student, and request a meeting to discuss the report made and available services.
+A SOS services team member will reach out to the referred student and request a meeting to discuss the incident report and available services.
 It is up to the student to respond to these outreach efforts.
-If there is no response to our efforts, the reporter will be notified of the unsuccessful outreach efforts.
-Only in cases of a conduct sanction is there a requirement to schedule follow-up meetings and only for the duration of the sanction.
+The reporter will be notified once the report is received and outreach efforts are made.

 Q: How is SOS different from working with Counseling and Psychological Services-CAPS?

 CAPS provides mental health therapy, skill building, and consultation to help students cope with challenges they are experiencing.
 CAPS is a confidential resource.
 SOS services receives concerns, assists with short-term planning, and refers students to resources on and off campus.
 SOS services are not confidential.Q: How is SOS different from working with Student Advocacy?